maxdeviant/redux-persist-transform-encrypt/README.md

 ### Asynchronous

-Asynchronous support was removed in v3.0.0, as it was never fully supported and is not able to be implemented correctly.
+Asynchronous support was removed in v3.0.0, as it was never fully supported and is not able to be implemented correctly given the current constraints that `redux-persist` imposes on transforms.
 See [#48](https://github.com/maxdeviant/redux-persist-transform-encrypt/issues/48) for more details.

 ### Custom Error Handling